fiskaltrust/faq/qna/DE-linux.md

 Other than that, no specific software needs to be installed (aside from the dependencies Mono has).

+### Supported packages
+- Both Entity Framework and SQLite queues can be launched on Linux, starting from version 1.3.3.
+- Currently, SCU support is limited to the fiskaly and the Cryptovision packages, starting from version 1.3.3.
+Other SCUs (like Swissbit) will be supported soon.

 ### Limitations
 Currently, the Middleware only supports gRPC and REST when executed on Linux.
 This means that SOAP is right now not supported (due to open bugs in Mono's WCF implementation).